makandra/katapult/README.md

     postgres=# CREATE ROLE katapult WITH createdb LOGIN;

 ### Continuing development
-When you continue development on `katapult`, remove its `tmp/` directory first.
+When you continue development on `katapult`, you first need to update a couple of things. `script/update` will guide you through the process.
-It contains cached data that might lead to confusion.

 ### Debugging
 Add the `@announce-output` tag to `katapult` features in order to have any output logged to your terminal.

-To precisely debug errors occurring _inside_ the generated application, you may cd to `tmp/aruba/katapult_test_app`.
-Run the failing command manually.
+To precisely debug errors occurring _inside_ the generated application, use `script/kta`.
+You could also just cd to the test app directory, but since it is destroyed between test runs, you'd need to `cd ../../aruba/katapult_test_app` after each test.

-Note that after running a katapult feature, you need to call `cd ../../aruba/katapult_test_app` inside the generated app terminal.
-This is required because the `tmp/aruba` directory is being wiped before each scenario.

 ### Typical errors
 - Timeout error because of a script waiting for user input